mlratino/SchittsCreekTemplate/README.md

 # SchittsCreekTrivia- a collection of
 <img src=assets\images\motel.PNG>
 ## SUPERFANS only!
 Tittlating Spoilers!!!!
 Test your fancy, obscure word knowledge as you are rewarded or punished with gifs and short scenes and references "everything Schitt$ Creek."
 ##### javascript extravaganza, API, hangman word guess with alerts, timers, global event handling,this is a living repository.
 I will add features as I practice and learn.
+Helpful https://developers.google.com/web/updates/2020/10/devtools?utm_source=devtools#css-grid
  ### Guess the answer to the trivia question your letter guesses are tracked to help you solve this kicked up hangman-style game!

  ##  You will answer a series of trivia questions and have 3 letter guesses to help to fill in the blanks using the keyboard presses and win the round.
 You have 1 minute to solve each puzzle.
 There are 10 puzzles.